Canon 6D vs Panasonic L10

 Travel and landscape photographers will find it useful that the 6D has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 6D and the L10 have been discontinued, but can regularly be found used on eBay.
+Both the 6D and the L10 have been discontinued, but can regularly be found used on ebay.
 The 6D was replaced by the Canon 6D Mark II, while the L10 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 6D and L10 can be found, respectively, in the Canon 6D Manual (free pdf) or the online Panasonic L10 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 6D and the Panasonic L10?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.